Please log in

 If you’re wondering what the number 2 has to do with cats, 2 is read as “Ni” in Japanese which sounds like “Nyaa” or “meow” in Japanese.
 So more 2s means more “Nyaas”.
 Neko ni Hi is also known as “Nyan Nyan Nyan no Hi”.

 Anicom Insurance Co.
 Ltd, which has the largest share of pet insurance in Japan’s market, releases an annual ranking of the most popular cat names and also cat breeds in Japan.
-The rankings are based on around 55,000 newly registered kittens (less than 1 years old) for pet insurance with Anicom.
-Let’s have a look at the results for most popular cat breeds in Japan this year.
+This year’s rankings are based on around 54,000 newly registered kittens (less than 1 years old) for pet insurance with Anicom.
+Let’s have a look at the results for the most popular cat breeds in Japan this year.

 Scottish Folds are characterised by their ears that fold downwards, thus the name “fold”, and yes their origins can be traced back to Scotland.
 Coupled with their overall roundness - head, body, eyes - Scottish Folds are irresistibly cute.